 This very spicy m/m contemporary romance gives a glimpse into the life of a man who likes to dress as a woman yet has not found the courage to be open about his preferences until he finds a lover who accepts him as he is in that respect even as he has issues with other aspects of his lifestyle.
 Once again this author has provided enlightenment about a subject that I know nothing about even as her charismatic men struggle with acceptance and the judgement of society.
 I thought that the grandmother in this story was an inspiration with her poise and support and shows what family should be all about.
 I’m not sure I will ever get to the point of trying Micah’s version of healthy foods but I am definitely in the mood for a decadent cupcake now!

-Hearts and Flour is one of the 100 Bestselling Gay Romances on Amazon for 2013
+Hearts and Flour was one of the 100 Bestselling Gay Romances on Amazon for 2013

 Also Available in Print Paperback Click HERE